Comparative historical research: Major researchers

+Moore's Social Origins of Dictatorship and Democracy influenced Daron Acemoglu and James A. Robinson to apply comparative methods to economic history in a 2006 book called Economic Origins of Dictatorship and Democracy.
+In 2024, Acemoglu, Robinson, and Simon Johnson won the Nobel Memorial Prize in Economic Sciences for their work.

 Methods

 There are four major methods that researchers use to collect historical data.
 These are archival data, secondary sources, running records, and recollections.
 The archival data, or primary sources, are typically the resources that researchers rely most heavily on.
 Archival data includes official documents and other items that would be found in archives, museums, etc. Secondary sources are the works of other historians who have written history.
 Running records are ongoing series of statistical or other sorts of data, such as census data, ship's registries, property deeds, etc. Finally recollections include sources such as autobiographies, memoirs or diaries.

 There are four stages, as discussed by Schutt, to systematic qualitative comparative historical studies: (1) develop the premise of the investigation, identifying events, concepts, etc., that may explain the phenomena; (2) choose the case(s) (location- nation, region) to examine; (3) use what Theda Skocpol has termed as "interpretive historical sociology" and examine the similarities and the differences; and (4) based on the information gathered, propose a causal explanation for the phenomena.